MoarVM/MoarVM/docs/reveal.md

 ## Where is...

 * The Git repository: https://github.com/MoarVM/MoarVM
-* The IRC channel: #moarvm on freenode.org
+* The IRC channel: #moarvm on libera.chat